Skip to content

 Additional data returned by the provider that can’t be mapped to standard fields.

 Can be a dict to merge with existing details, or a callable that takes the existing details and returns updated details.
+A callable is a transient merge callback and does not survive JSON serialization (it is emitted as null); it is resolved to a concrete dict once the delta is applied to a ThinkingPart.

 This is used for data that is required to be sent back to APIs, as well as data users may want to access programmatically.